Stop the negativity, the excuses, and the incessant focus on your obstacles. Chasing your dreams is the only thing you’re meant to do in life.

-I am incredibly grateful for the books, mentors, and life experiences that taught me how useless these questions really are, and how little connection they have (if any) to the way life really works.
+I’m incredibly grateful for the books, mentors, and life experiences that taught me how useless those questions really are (and how little connection they have to the way life works).

 And what about the concept of “ambition” versus “living in the now”?

-Your life’s circumstances are far more exciting when you are hustling than when you are still.
 Being ambitious and focused does not exclude you from being able to enjoy the “here and now”.
+Your life’s circumstances are far more exciting when you’re hustling than when you’re still.

 The goal is to see the mountain’s summit, but the purpose is to find the flowers on the way to the top.